zonemaster/zonemaster/test-zone-data/MethodsV2/methodsv2.md

 ## Undelegated data for scenarios

 If the scenario dependends on undelegated data it is provided with the scenario below.
-The data is provided as pairs for name server name and IP address separated by "/".
-IP address can be empty and then provided with a placeholder ("-").
-The name server name can be repeated with different IP addresses providing multiple addresses for the same name.
+* The data is provided as unordered and unique pairs of name server name and IP address.
+  * Name and address are separated by "/".
+  * IP address can be empty and then replaced by a placeholder ("-").
+* The name server name can be repeated with different IP addresses (IPv4 or IPv6) providing multiple addresses for the same name.

 ## Data type in method output